penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 ## Agent discovery and agent card

-Each Logic Apps conversational agent exposes an [**agent card**](https://a2a-protocol.org/latest/specification/#5-agent-discovery-the-agent-card) defined by the [A2A specification](https://a2a-protocol.org/latest/specification/), a JSON document that acts as a digital business card.
+Each Azure Logic Apps conversational agent exposes an [**agent card**](https://a2a-protocol.org/latest/specification/#5-agent-discovery-the-agent-card) defined by the [A2A specification](https://a2a-protocol.org/latest/specification/), a JSON document that acts as a digital business card.
 This card is essential for discovery and initiating interaction.

 The agent card is hosted at a well-known endpoint `<agent-url>/.well-known/agent-card.json`
 > [NOTE]